 Submit your Virtual Fair Request Form and tell us about your fair.
 Our team will create your fair.

 If you are not a current CampusGroups client, please first see our Virtual Fair page for additional information or Request a Demo to speak with a member of our team about creating a Fair.

 Edit your Fair settings

 Go to Admin > Engagement > Virtual Fairs to access your Fair.
-Add your description, time frame, and add “Fair Administrators” who will receive chat messages from the Information Booth.
+Add your description, time frame, and set who will be managing your Information Booth.

 Determine your Fair layout

 Decide whether you want to use the standard Zones layout or use a custom map image.
 Custom maps can be uploaded from your Fair Settings and you can email email@example.com to make your map clickable to your setup.